ZanderMonc/JupyterQuestions/src/readme.md

 # JupyterMoodleQuestions
-JupyterMoodleQuestions is a tool that consists of a main.py file to launch the educator terminal based interactions, this main.py interfaces with functions from convert_xml.py and split_quiz_xml.py
+JupyterQuestions is a tool that consists of a main.py file to launch the educator terminal based interactions, this main.py interfaces with functions from conversion subpackage and split_quiz_xml.py Further educator interactions are hosted via a control.ipynb jupyter notebook file.

-### Requirements
+There is an implemented example of a multi-cell quiz and a single-cell quiz, see : src/example/Python_Declare_Variables.ipynb

-List the all of the pre-requisites software required to set up your project (e.g. compilers, packages, libraries, OS, hardware)
+Requirements List the all of the pre-requisites software required to set up your project (e.g. compilers, packages, libraries, OS, hardware)

-* python 3.9 +
-* Packages: listed in 'requirements.txt'
-* Windows 10 / 11, other OS not tested
+python 3.9 + Packages: listed in 'requirements.txt' Windows 10 / 11, other OS not tested Build steps List the steps required to build software.

-### Build steps

-List the steps required to build software.

-1. Ensure python 3.9 or greater is installed
-2. optional : pip install venv if not already present, run python -m venv, then activate the virtual environment by calling venv\scripts\activate
-3. install all project packages: pip install -e requirements.txt
+Ensure python 3.9 or greater is installed optional : pip install venv if not already present, run python -m venv, then activate the virtual environment by calling venv\scripts\activate install all project packages: pip install -e requirements.txt

-### Test steps
+Test steps

 Primary tests can be ran with venv activated python src/test.py

-Secondary test:
+Secondary tests

-while in src directory and config[multicellversion":"Y"], run main.py's main method and when prompted run with default file for testing purposes, examine output in new user directory - there should be control.ipynb, three files titled Python_Declare_Variables with .ipynb and .json(if user accepted prompt) and .py file-extensions.
+While in src directory and config[multicellversion":"Y"], run main.py's main method and when prompted run with default file for testing purposes, examine output in new user directory - there should be control.ipynb, three files titled Python_Declare_Variables with .ipynb and .json(if user accepted prompt) and .py file-extensions.